mpsonntag/prespost/201911a_odml_rdf_article/outline.md

     -               odml:Terminology                -
     Sections        odml:hasSection                 -

+### Subclassing of Sections

+ALL of the properties can be fine grained into subproperties to give more semantic meaning to the connection between nodes.

+e.g.
+    section hasSection section
+ could become
+    section hasExperimenter section

+ here hasExperimenter is a subclass of `hasSection` ... a search for `hasExperimenter` would return only sections connected via this specific property, a search for hasSection would return all sections connected by `hasSection` and `hasExperimenter`.

+### odML RDF ontology

+To make use of the RDF feature of validating individual RDF files, we created an odML RDF ontology which includes the basic set of odml RDF terms and included all currently supported Section subclasses.
+This list of subclasses should not be seen as permanent and will probably increase in the future.

+[odmlOntology][odml-ontology.ttl] cf file. [xxx how to best include this file in the article]

 - description of usage -> rdf example with
 - description of subclassing, idea behind it, how to use it